Hunting for the best coffee shops on Chicago’s North Shore is a tough gig, but someone’s gotta do it!

-Yes, big brother downtown Chicago still dominates when it comes to the best coffee shops that tick the boxes for both substance and style.
-However, if you reside in or are visiting the suburbs, all hope is not lost.
+Yes, downtown Chicago still dominates the coffee game.
+But all hope is not lost if you reside in or are visiting the suburbs.
 You can still get a tasty caffeine fix in a beautiful setting!

 And of course I took some photographs — because the proof is in the pudding (I mean, camera!).

-Let’s dive into the 7 best coffee shops on Chicago’s North Shore:
+Before we dive in, here’s a quick reference for the 7 best coffee shops on Chicago’s North Shore:

 - Hometown Coffee & Juice